rs-station/meteor/README.md

 2. be objective and reproducible (minimize user choice & bias)
 3. be easy to use

 Aim 1 is met using structure factor amplitude weighting (e.g. k-weighting, existing art) and [TV denoising](https://en.wikipedia.org/wiki/Total_variation_denoising) (new in the context of crystallography).
 Aims 2 and 3 are met through automatically setting parameters using negentropy maximization (as in [ICA](https://en.wikipedia.org/wiki/Independent_component_analysis)).
-For all the details, [see our preprint](https://www.biorxiv.org/content/10.1101/2024.11.06.622276v1.full).
+For all the details, [see our paper in _Comms Bio_](https://doi.org/10.1038/s42003-025-09031-6).

 ### isomorphous data, please